Computer Aided Design - CAD 107

 Detailing (2-4) 4 Cr.
 Hrs.

 This course is designed to teach the student the concepts and standard practices involved in the creation of detail and assembly drawings.
-Geometric Dimensioning and Tolerancing (G.D. and T.) philosophy will be employed for controlling variations.
+Geometric Dimensioning and Tolerancing (G.D. & T.) philosophy will be employed for controlling variations.
 Sketching and computer-aided drafting (CAD) will be the tools for communicating mechanical product and tool information.
 The student will create 3D models and 2D drawings.
 Simple assemblies will be constructed and analyzed using previously created parts.
-Topics to be covered will be dimensioning standards and practices, tolerancing methods, tolerance stack-up evaluation, G.D. and T. methods, 3D modeling, and 2D and data extraction from 3D models.
+Topics to be covered will be dimensioning standards and practices, tolerancing methods, tolerance stack-up evaluation, G.D. and T. methods, 3D modeling and 2D and data extraction from 3D models.

 (A requirement that must be completed before taking this course.)

 Upon successful completion of the course, the student should be able to:

 - Apply ANSI standards and traditional practices to the application of dimensions to a part drawing.

 - Determine appropriate tolerances to be applied to a feature of a part based on a given manufacturing method.